 The LED lights are presoldered onto a PCB which has large contacts at the base to connect your wires to.
-You can either control it by conventional Lever or Toggle switches or alternatively a digital decoder (eg Train-Tech SC1) if you wish to control it using a DCC controller or computer - follow the connection instructions supplied with the decoder.
+You can either control it by conventional Lever or Toggle switches or alternatively a digital decoder (eg Train-Tech SC2) if you wish to control it using a DCC controller or computer - follow the connection instructions supplied with the decoder.

-You MUST fit a resistor as shown below and power from a DC supply or DCC decoder or you will cause permanent damage to the LEDs (Unless using with Train-Tech DCC Signal controllers which incorporate resistors inside)
+NOTE: You MUST fit resistors as shown below and power from a DC supply or DCC decoder or you will cause permanent damage to the LEDs (Unless using with Train-Tech DCC Signal controllers which already incorporate resistors)